Kaledi03/sorting-algorithm-visualization-CS50-final-project/readme.md

 # Sorting algorythm visualization

-Kaled Brahmi
+## About the project:
+* Developed by Kaled Brahmi.

-Sorting algorythm visualization website created as the final project for the CS50 course.
+* Sorting algorythm visualization website created as the final project for the CS50 course.

-The algorythms are 'bubble sort', 'insertion sort' and 'selection sort'.
+* The algorythms used are 'bubble sort', 'insertion sort' and 'selection sort'.

-The default number of elements is 100 but can be changed by changing the variable 'array_leangth' at line 12.
+* The default number of elements is 100 but can be changed by changing the variable 'array_leangth' at line 12.

 ## Usage:
 You can visit the live version of the website [here](https://kaledi03.github.io/sorting-algorithm-visualization-CS50-final-project/) or you can download the source code and manipulate it as you like.